 Holly is a tiny town located in the state of Colorado.
 With a population of 822 people and just one neighborhood, Holly is the 190th largest community in Colorado.
 There's nothing like the smell of a brand new house, and in Holly, you'll find that a large proportion of houses were recently built.
 New growth in residential real estate is an indication that people are choosing to move to Holly, and putting down their money on brand new construction.
 Holly’s real estate is, on average, some of the newest in the nation.
 Holly does seem to be experiencing an influx of affluent people, because the median household income is .

-When you are in Holly, you'll notice that it is more blue-collar than most other communities in America.
-48.78% of Holly’s employed work in blue-collar jobs, while America averages only 27.7% that do.
+Because occupations involving physical labor dominate the local economy, Holly is generally considered to be a blue-collar town.
+48.78% of the Holly workforce is employed in blue-collar occupations, compared to the national average of 27.7%.
 Overall, Holly is a town of farmers, fishers, or foresters, professionals, and sales and office workers.
 There are especially a lot of people living in Holly who work in farm management occupations (25.44%), teaching (20.91%), and office and administrative support (14.98%).

 Residents will find that the town is relatively quiet.
 This is because it is not over-populated, and it has fewer college students, renters, and young children - all of whom can be noisy at times.
 So, if you're looking for a relatively peaceful place to live, Holly is worth considering.